Destination: Chiang Dao

 chiang dao caves heritage site

-• Visit local Lanna villages – Wooden traditional homes, rice barns, and slow northern routines offer a curious look at everyday life.
+• Spend time in local Lanna villages – Wooden traditional homes, rice barns, and slow northern routines offer a curious look at everyday life.

 • Watch the sunrise over the rice fields — quiet and atmospheric.